Frequently Asked Questions

 Do you offer student or concession rates?

 Sometimes I can offer a lower rate, depending on your circumstances.
+For instance if you are receiving benefits, are a health or social care worker, or a student.
 If you're worried about being able to pay, we can discuss this over the phone or via email before we meet.

 How do I pay?